-There were multiple overpasses of the MLS instrument during the 2004 ground-based campaign (Figure 5.4).
+There were multiple overpasses of the MLS instrument during the 2004 ground-based campaign (Figure 5.2).
 Partial columns of ozone, HCl, CO and N2O can be compared with the ground-based MANTRA 2004 data in the same manner as in §5.4.
 To properly compare partial columns, the MLS data must be smoothed with the U of T FTS averaging kernels over the coincident pressure levels using Equation 5.4.1.
-The U of T FTS MCT density-weighted column averaging kernels are shown in Figure 5.25, and, for reference, example spectral fits for each molecule are shown in Figures 5.26.
+The U of T FTS MCT density-weighted column averaging kernels are shown in Figure 5.23, and, for reference, example spectral fits for each molecule are shown in Figures 5.24.
 The microwindows are listed in Table 5.10.
-The U of T FTS measures down to the ground, whereas MLS does
+The U of T FTS measures down to the ground, whereas MLS does not measure quite as far into the troposphere.
+MLS data were filtered for quality and proximity to Vanscoy.
+The quality control consisted of removing all profiles for which any point in the volume mixing ratio profile had a value of <-1 and limiting column retrievals to only vertical levels recommended by the Version 1.5 Level 2 data quality and description document [101].
+The latitude range of the data is from 50°N to 55°N, and the longitude range is 90°W to 120°W, approximately centred on Vanscoy (52°N, 107°W).
+Because this time of year the atmosphere is zonally dynamically quiescent (§2), this range should be suitable for all gases.
+The partial profile comparisons are shown in Figures 5.25, 5.27, 5.30 and 5.32 and show the variability of the MLS profiles for a single day of measurements and the pressure levels upon which the comparisons take place.
+Partial column comparisons are shown in Figures 5.26, 5.28, 5.31 and 5.33.

-&lt;sup>4According to Livesey et al. [102], the MLS averaging kernels are sharply peaked and so it should not be necessary to consider their effect in this case, since the U of T FTS ground-based averaging kernels are very broad.
+&lt;sup>4According to Livesey et al. [101], the MLS averaging kernels are sharply peaked and so it should not be necessary to consider their effect in this case, since the U of T FTS ground-based averaging kernels are very broad.